 The Canadian Telecommunications Association has been assigned the role of Short Code Administrator in Canada, to make Common Short Codes available on behalf of the carriers, maintain a current inventory of codes in-use and codes available, and to be the principal point of contact to parties interested in leasing a Common Short Code.
 For more information on the Common Short Code application process, please call 613-233-4888 and ask to speak with a member of the Common Short Code team or send an email to [email protected].

-1. Firstly, a connection to the carrier networks is required, which is provided by an “Aggregator”.
+• Firstly, a connection to the carrier networks is required, which is provided by an “Aggregator”.
 The Aggregator or Application Service Provider that any given business or organization chooses to work with will need to have connections to the carrier networks either directly or indirectly through a partner.
+For a list of Messaging Providers with experience in the Canadian Common Short Code space, please click here.

-5. All Common Short Codes must adhere to the industry’s Code of Conduct and other rules outlined in the Canadian Common Short Code Application Guidelines.
+• All Common Short Codes must adhere to the industry’s rules outlined in the Canadian Common Short Code Compliance Policies.

 8. What are the standard lead times for the launching of new Common Short Codes?